Spagooggle/BrianFo/index.md

   </p>

   <p style="color: #555; margin-top: 1rem;">
     Entries focus on what a good bathroom experience should be.
-Plus some of my day's rambelings
+Plus some of my day's ramblings
   </p>

 </div>